Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nt2dUV404Ds.md

 ### Transcript

-> bagged milk in louisiana interesting that is interesting i didn't know louisiana was part of canada, i think i saw the same comment dude
+> bagged milk in louisiana interesting that is interesting I didn't know louisiana was part of canada, I think I saw the same comment dude